pawelpaszki/youtube_background_android/README.md

 https://github.com/smedic/Android-YouTube-Background-Player

-Youtube API Key is required to be pasted into Config file in order for this application to work.
+Youtube API Key is required to be pasted into utils/Config.java file in order for this application to work.
 The key can be obtained here:

 https://console.developers.google.com/

+In order to use this code, you are required to clone this repo and open it in Android Studio.

 The main goal of this application is to be able to listen to youtube media in the background